 Typically, PaMs may be in place that are designed to reduce the quantities of materials disposed of as waste.
 These may focus on specific waste streams (e.g. biodegradable waste from commercial premises) or may be more broadly targeted (e.g. obligations placed on relevant authorities to reduce the quantities of waste generated).
 Policies may comprise voluntary measures, mandatory measures or a mix of measures.
 Projections compilers should aim to take such PaMs into consideration when forecasting future waste arisings.
 The method for calculating this impact is likely to be determined by the PaM time-frame.
 For example, a policy to reduce waste arising from a waste stream may lead to a stable/increasing/diminishing percentage reduction in the future time series from the point of implementation.
 Alternatively, PaMs may be in place that prohibit waste stream utilisation from a specific date, in which case projections will see an immediate decline in utilisation and emissions from the point of implementation.

 As well as forecasting the future generation of municipal and industrial waste streams, it is necessary to identify the future mix and interaction of treatment pathways and systems that are to be utilised at the national level.
 This may be determined from international/national legislation that affects the phasing out or encouragement of specific treatment options.
-Table A4-1 provides some of the key policies and regulations that may have an impact on air pollutant emissions arising from the waste sector.
-Please note, however, that this list is not exhaustive and items may be superseded following publication of the chapter.

-Table A4-1 Summary of important EU legislation relevant to the waste sector
+When compiling projections, it is necessary to understand what circumstances, and what PaMs might drive changes in emissions in the future.
+Section 2 Terminology describes which policies and measures should be included in the different projected air emission scenarios.